The Flower Men

 Production Company Profile

 Comra Films is a Yemen-based film training foundation and production company, co-founded by Sara Ishaq and Yousra Ishaq.
-The company is made up of a team of highly experienced fixers, award-winning directors, producers and camera people who combine know-how, creativity and an independent vision with local access and expertise.
-In a place like Yemen where film studies is non-existent, foreign media access is blocked, and political media outlets control the world’s view of Yemen and its people, we believe that ‘now’ is the time for independent Yemeni filmmakers to reclaim their voice and change how the world sees us, our country and our struggles.
-At Comra Films, it is our paramount objective to promote independent cinema through high-quality training programs and film productions.
-Our dream is to foster Yemen’s culture in the most challenging of times and preserve the essence of its past and present through powerful filmmaking.
+The company is made up of a team of highly experienced fixers, award-winning directors, producers and cameramen who combine knowhow, creativity and an independent vision with local access and expertise.
+In Yemen, film studies is non-existent, foreign media access is blocked, and political media outlets control the world’s view of Yemen and its people.
+Therefore, we believe that ‘now’ is the time for independent Yemeni filmmakers to reclaim their voice and change how the world sees our country and our struggles.
+At Comra Films, our objective is to promote independent cinema through high-quality training programs and film productions and preserve the essence of its past and present through powerful filmmaking.